Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy: Preliminaries

 \subsection{Conversion Rules and RDP Classes}

 In many settings, such as private deep learning, the specific mechanism $\mech$ and datasets $\mathcal{D}, \mathcal{D}'$ are unknown or effectively black-box; only the privacy accountant's output, i.e. the RDP profile $\rho(\tau)$, is available.
-Therefore, we must bound the trade-off function for the entire class of distributions permissible under $\rho$.
+Therefore, since we cannot inspect the mechanism directly, finding a suitable $f$-DP guarantee requires characterizing the trade-off function over the entire class of distributions permissible under $\rho$.

 Let $\mathcal{S}_\rho$ be the set of all pairs of probability distributions $(P, Q)$ that satisfy the RDP constraints:

 \begin{definition}[Admissible Conversion Rule] Let $\Pi$ be the space of valid RDP profiles and $\mathcal{T}$ the space of trade-off functions.
 A transformation $C: \Pi \to \mathcal{T}$ is an \textit{admissible conversion rule} if for any profile $\rho \in \Pi$, it lower-bounds the trade-off of every pair in $\mathcal{S}_\rho$: